October 23, 2024

 Fit

-This fit favors hikers with average to wide feet (not narrow feet).
-Hikers with wide feet may like it, or they may need to size up extra to get enough width.
-My feet are moderately wide, and these fit me fairly well in my normal hiking size.
+This fit favors hikers with average to moderately wide feet.
+My feet are moderately wide, and these fit me fairly well in my normal hiking size (1/2 size larger than my everyday shoe size).

 Comfort

 Finally, this is the feel that I've been wanting from a Hoka hiking boot.
 For me, the Trail Code feels cushier than the Hoka Anacapa Mid—and I don't get the Achilles soreness in the Trail Code that I get when wearing the Anacapa Mid or Kaha 2 Mid.
 Its overall build just feels better, too, with each element of the boot working together better than the Anacapa (for my feet at least).
-Over miles of tough terrain, my feet have felt like they're walking on marshmallows or mini-mattresses.
-As much as I like the Hoka Speedgoat trail running shoe, I think I slightly prefer the feel of the new Trail Code for hiking.
+Over miles of tough terrain, my feet have felt like they're walking on mini-mattresses.
 If you're looking for a lightweight hiking boot with a ton of cushion, I can't think of a better hiking boot than the Hoka Trail Code GTX.

 Weather Protection